xdelmo/react-tailwind-pixabay-gallery/README.md

 - [PluralSight](https://www.pluralsight.com/guides/how-to-render-%22a%22-with-optional-href-in-react) - How to Render `<a>` with Optional href in React
 - [StackOverflow](https://stackoverflow.com/questions/62295172/onclick-save-image-as-in-react) - onClick "save image as" in React
 - [StackOverflow](https://stackoverflow.com/questions/70887550/how-to-change-the-color-on-top-an-image-using-hover-in-tailwind-css) - How to change the color on top an image using hover in Tailwind css
+- [learnetto](https://learnetto.com/blog/react-form-validation)&[ms_yogii](https://dev.to/ms_yogii/form-inputs-with-react-and-tailwind-57o2) - How to implement form validation in React

+### Continued development

+I'd like to:

+- ~~Add a button to download images~~
+- ~~Add a newsletter subscription form with validation~~
+- Search new photos clicking on tags

 ## Author